 BIDV does not allow foreigners to transfer money online due to tight indirect investment management restrictions.
-In most cases, foreigners must appear in person at a BIDV office to complete their transferring documentation and complete the transferring procedures.
-However, in some situations, investors may have a representative in Vietnam who can offer to provide the transferring money paperwork to the investor via BIDV, allowing the investor to complete the transferring order from outside of Vietnam.
+In most cases, foreigners must appear in person at a BIDV office to complete their transferring documentation and complete the transfer procedures.
+However, in some situations, investors may have a representative in Vietnam who can offer to provide the transferring money paperwork to the investor via BIDV, allowing the investor to complete the transfer order from outside of Vietnam.
 In that situation, the procedures could take up to a week to complete.

 An alternative security trading platform is KSB, and they work with a range of international banks including such big names as HSBC, Citibank, Standard Chartered Bank & Shinhan Bank.
 We recommend this route for foreign traders, as these banks will have English-speaking staff and will have more experience helping foreign traders.

 InCorp Vietnam (formerly Cekindo) is a leading provider of global market entry services.
 We are part of InCorp group, a regional leader in corporate solutions, that encompasses 8 countries in Asia-Pacific, headquartered in Singapore.
 With over 1,100 legal experts serving over 15,000 Corporate Clients across the region, our expertise speaks for itself.
 We provide transparent legal consulting, setup, and advice based on local requirements to make your business perfectly fit into the market with healthy growth.